 Confidence comes from within.
-If you’re beating yourself up over ‘how incapable you are’ or how much you ‘don’t stand a chance’ in getting the job, your self-confidence will naturally be on a low during the interview.
+If you’re beating yourself up over “how incapable you are” or how much you “don’t stand a chance” in getting the job, your self-confidence will naturally be on a low during the interview.

-Speak to yourself kindly and remind yourself how much you’re worth it and why you deserve the role.
+Speak to yourself kindly, and remind yourself how much you’re worth it and why you deserve the role.
 Self-confidence starts by eliminating self-doubt, removing negative self-talk and replacing it with positive affirmations.

 2. Imagine success

-Jay Scott, the HR lead at Pugsquest, advises candidates to ‘picture themselves working in that hiring company’.
-They need to ‘get out of their head and thoughts of the interview process for a moment and instead imagine how it would be like actually to have the job’.
+Jay Scott, the HR lead at Pugsquest, advises candidates to “picture themselves working in that hiring company”.
+They need to “get out of their head and thoughts of the interview process for a moment and instead imagine how it would be like actually to have the job”.

-3. Practise calmness
+3. Practice calmness

 4. Focus on the present

 When you feel anxious, it’s usually because you’re focusing on what might go wrong in a particular situation.
 Feeling this way during an interview can easily stump your confidence, so try to switch your focus around by concentrating on the present moment.

 5. Be prepared

-Have your portfolio ready, learn your CV inside and out, and prepare answers to any common questions that may arise.
+Have your portfolio ready, learn your résumé inside and out, and prepare answers to any common questions that may arise.
 This way, you’ll feel confident that you know your stuff and are ready to tackle anything in the interview.

 6. Dress confidently

-Writing for HuffPost, Women’s Wellness Weekends founder Jill L Ferguson says that ‘your style and the clothes you choose reflect and affect your mood, health and overall confidence’.
+Writing for HuffPost, Women’s Wellness Weekends founder Jill L Ferguson says that “your style and the clothes you choose reflect and affect your mood, health and overall confidence”.